 Acts of kindness can often fall through the cracks as students go about their busy days, thinking about the assignments, social issues, or games that are right in front of them.
 Moving kindness to the forefront reinforces its importance.

-Here are three ways to help tweens build kindness every day:
+Here’s how to help tweens build kindness every day.

 So much of our lives are shaped by the actions of others—and this is especially true during childhood and adolescence.
 However, whether we choose to admit it or not, we always have control over being kind.